rfgil/MusicBooker/README.md

 # MusicBooker
-Creates a lyric and a chorded songbook written in LaTeX, from a collection of files.
+Creates a lyric and a chorded songbook and a presentation written in LaTeX, from a collection of files.

 ---